netdata/netdata/packaging/installer/UPDATE.md

 located at:`, then our [regular update method](#updates-for-most-systems) will work for you.

-Otherwise, it should either indicate that the installation type is not supported (which probably means you either have a `custom` instal or built Netdata manually) or indicate that it would create a new install (which means that you either used a non-standard install path, or that you don’t actually have Netdata installed).
+Otherwise, it should either indicate that the installation type is not supported (which probably means you either have a `custom` install or built Netdata manually) or indicate that it would create a new install (which means that you either used a non-standard install path, or that you don’t actually have Netdata installed).

 ## Updates for most systems